 "Let's go to the shore," he shouted to James.

 He gave his plate to Andrew then lowered his sail.
 It flapped hard, and both boats started to move.
 Simon scrambled to raise the anchor and began to steer.

 As they neared the shore, men jumped out and guided the boats.
 Simon heard a crunch as they landed on the shore.

 Simon knew he witnessed a miracle.
 He rushed to Jesus, and, unashamedly, knelt before him.

 "Go away, Lord, for I am a sinful man."

-Simon felt the hands of Jesus being laid on this head.
+He felt the hands of Jesus on his head.

 "Do not be afraid," Jesus said.
 "From now on, you will be catching men."

-Simon heard the shuffling of feet and someone landing on the shore.
-He knew that it was Jesus getting off the boat.
+Simon heard the shuffling of feet and knew that Jesus was getting off the boat.
 He stood up, jumped out, and ran after Jesus.

-Without looking back at their catch, the brothers jumped out, and the three of them sprinted towards Jesus.
+Without looking at their catch, the brothers jumped out, and the three of them sprinted towards Simon and Jesus.